minhhp2410/DisplayToggle/README.md

 for easy use display function you must use **[Termux & Termux API](https://f-droid.org/)** from F-Droid by **[Termux-notification](https://wiki.termux.com/wiki/Termux-notification)**.

-if you face issue: **adb: no devices/emulator found** follow these steps:
+if you face issue: **adb: no devices/emulator found**follow these steps:

-&nbsp;connect your phone to pc
+connect your phone to pc

 	adb kill-server